Military exercises of the Republic of Cyprus

 Cyprus is the third-largest island in the Mediterranean.
-A former British colony, it gained independence from the United Kingdom in 1960 and became a republic in the Commonwealth of Nations in 1961.
+It gained independence from the United Kingdom in 1960 and became a republic in the Commonwealth of Nations in 1961.
 The Republic of Cyprus is a developed country and has been a member of the European Union since 1 May 2004.

 Status of the Republic of Cyprus

 The Republic of Cyprus is an internationally recognised sovereign country, a portion of which is under foreign military occupation by Turkey.
 The occupation, which began on 20 July 1974 and continues to the present day, has been in direct contradiction with a number of passed resolutions of the UN Security Council.

 Armed Forces of the Republic of Cyprus

 The Republic of Cyprus is protected by a combined arms force known as the Cypriot National Guard.
 This force comprises land, air, naval and Special Forces units, within a highly organised and modernised structure of command, control and communication.
 The Cypriot National Guard performs a variety of military exercises, usually involved in the combined-arms role rather than favouring individual units.
 The largest military exercise is named Nikiforos-Toxotis, and this is the main annual war games of the Republic of Cyprus, with cooperation from the Hellenic armed forces.